SimoneGasperini/git-good-daisyworld/README.md

 ## Ouptut

-The simulation will output a result similar to the one shown above:
+The simulation will output a result similar to the one shown below:

 ```
 💮💮🌸🌸🌸🌸🌸💮💮